-Species Being is a progressive-rock outfit formed in San Francisco by drummer
+Species Being was a progressive-rock outfit formed in San Francisco by drummer

 Frank Grau.